bayyangjie/Flu-Vaccination-Analysis/README.md

 3. Total count of flu vaccinations provided

-4. A detailed list of patients indicating their vaccination status regarding flu shots.
+4. A detailed list of patients and their flu vaccination status

 The analysis considers only patients who are considered 'active' at the hospital.
 Some patients might stay far away from the hospital or have moved to a different state with a different healthcare system, thus no longer returning to the hospital for visits.
 These are some possible reasons that could result in their patient status becoming inactive in the hospital records.
 And this group of patients are excluded from this analysis.
 The conditions are set in this analysis to distinguish active and inactive patients.